SaiPradeepKaduru/Face_mask_detection/README.md

-# Dog_cat-Classification
+# Face_Mask_Detection
-Machine Learning Algorithm which learn from setof images and classifies into different classes.
+Machine Learning Algorithm which learn from setof images and live detects Mask or No Mask.